Diversity, Equity and Inclusion

 The American Mountain Guides Association is committed to building and supporting a diverse community of guides and instructors.
 In order to fully accomplish our mission, we strive to make our commitment to diversity, equity, and inclusion (DEI) foundational to our organizational structure.

 - The AMGA has a formal Diversity, Equity, and Inclusion committee that is comprised of our board, staff, members, and experts in this subject that advise and direct DEI initiatives at the AMGA

-- An increase in Mountain Guide Program scholarship opportunities for underrepresented communities
+- Mountain Guide Program scholarship opportunities for underrepresented communities has continued.

 - AMGA Speak up program established for members to report Code of Conduct and Ethics violations

 - If you are searching for ways to be more inclusive in your guiding and instruction check out this article created by DEI Committee members and published in our most recent Guide Bulletin.

 - DEI training for general membership (Kathleen Nalty unconscious bias training at 2018 annual meeting, gender forums at 2015 annual meeting)

 - 2019 annual meeting: national instructor team received a 4 hour DEI training led by Monserrat Alvarez and Lila Leatherman, DEI consultant